-As identified above, national SEA guidance sets out the key stages of the SEA process.
-This, together with national water industry guidance for undertaking SEA of Drought Plans3, has been used to inform the methodology for the SEA.
-These documents remain the recommended best practice guidance for preparation of SEAs of Drought Plans.
+As identified above, the UK Government has produced SEA best practice guidance - the "Practical Guide" which sets out the stages of the SEA process.
+This, together with guidance for undertaking SEA of drought plans, which has been produced on behalf of United Kingdom Water Industry Research (UKWIR), has been used to inform the methodology for the SEA set out in this Environmental Report.

-The Drought Plan Guideline was published by the Environment Agency in December 20154 and this included additional guidance for the environmental assessment of Drought Plans.
-This additional guidance was subsequently updated by the Environment Agency in September 20175.
-The guidance specifies that a water company must ensure that its Drought Plan meets the requirements of the Strategic Environmental Assessment (SEA) Directive.
-Natural Resources Wales (NRW) issued its Water Company DP Technical Guideline6 in August 2017 for water companies wholly or mainly in Wales, which also provides guidance to be followed by companies wholly or mainly in England with drought management actions that affect Wales.
-This guidance includes a requirement to consider all obligations in relation to the Environment (Wales) Act 2016 and the Well-being of Future Generations (Wales) Act 2015 in developing Drought Plans.
+Preparation of this Environmental Report also takes into consideration the Environment Agency's 2020 Drought Plan Guideline (DPG) which includes guidance on the preparation of EARs, environmental monitoring and mitigation, as well as SEA, HRA and WFD compliance assessment of Drought Plans.
+The assessment has also taken account of the Natural Resources Wales (NRW) Water Company Drought Plan Technical Guideline (2017) which includes guidance to be followed by companies wholly or mainly in England but which have proposed drought management actions that affect Wales - this is therefore relevant to the STW drought planning process.
+NRW's guidance includes a requirement to consider all obligations in relation to the Environment (Wales) Act 2016 and the Well-being of Future Generations (Wales) Act 2015 for these drought management actions.